Navigation category, VoiceOver Utility on Mac

 When this option is deselected, VoiceOver cursor tracking is off.

-Click the pop-up menu, then choose how you want the pointer to follow the VoiceOver cursor: “Ignores VoiceOver cursor”, “Follows VoiceOver cursor” or “Moves VoiceOver cursor”.
+Choose how you want the pointer to follow the VoiceOver cursor: “Ignores VoiceOver cursor”, “Follows VoiceOver cursor” or “Moves VoiceOver cursor”.

 The default setting is “Ignores VoiceOver cursor”.